Danny Burmeister

-Daniel Joseph Burmeister (born September 13, 1963) is an American former professional football safety in the National Football League (NFL), where he played for one season in 1987 for the Washington Redskins.
+Daniel Joseph Burmeister (born September 13, 1963) is an American former professional football player who was a safety for one season with the Washington Redskins of the National Football League (NFL) in 1987.

-He played college football at the University of North Carolina.
+He played college football for the North Carolina Tar Heels.
 In 1982, he was named a Parade High School Football All-American while playing for Oakton High School in Fairfax County, Virginia.